sighupio/permission-manager/README.md

 The template system is an abstraction over Cluster-Roles, RoleBinding, and ClusterRolesBindigs.

-Do we plan to use CRDs and custom labels?
-Sure, it's in the product roadmap.

 ### What is a template

 A template is a ClusterRole with a prefix